 A colourful feast for the eyes: Piedmontese roasted peppers make a delicious light lunch and are a perfect partner for chicken.
-Summer on a plate!
+This classic Italian dish is Paleo and Whole30.

-Aren’t these roasted peppers a feast for the eyes?
+Aren’t these Piedmontese peppers a feast for the eyes?

 There are days when you need a bit more colour in your life to cheer yourself up.
 Like today: